andrew-sledge/tfenv/README.md

 A really dumb way of managing your terraform environments.

 ### Usage
-Copy the shell script to your terraform directory (the same directory that holds your tfstate and tfvars files.
+Copy the shell script to your terraform directory (the same directory that holds your tfstate and tfvars files).
 If you have existing tfstate and tfvars files you will need to copy them to your preferred environment name:
 ```
 $ mv terraform.tfstate terraform.production.tfstate
 $ mv terraform.tfvars terraform.production.tfvars